dortania/OpenCore-Legacy-Patcher/docs/INSTALLER.md

 This document is centered around downloading and writing the macOS installer to a USB drive.
 If you're already familiar with how to do this, you can skip this section.

-* Note: A 32GB drive is recommended, later versions of Sonoma and Sequoia cannot fit OS and patches to a 16GB disk.
+* Note: A 32GB drive is recommended, later versions of Sonoma and Sequoia cannot fit installer and patches to a 16GB disk.
 16GB drive may work for older versions.

 ## Creating the installer